Balawal/today-in-history/README.md

 Find out about important historical events that happened every day, including notable births and deaths.

 Whether you're in Europe, Asia, Africa, South America, learn comfortably in the language of your choice.

+Credits: The API I used is the Today in History API from MuffinLabs https://history.muffinlabs.com/#license